krmanik/Auto-Screenshot/README.md

 4. Click ```Start``` and draw rectangular part on screen
 5. Now it shall take screenshot when any slides in ppt changes automatically.
 6. Close the program when not needed

+# Notes

+Image comparison algorithm uses the imgcompare library.
+The default tolerance value is set to 5.0, you can set it by editing the code.

 # Demo